 Scandi spring clean – it’s About How it Makes You Feel

 The simple trick transformed the kitchen area.
 Indeed, if you want the handles and knobs on cupboards and closets to be focal points, there are many super chic samples on sale in DIY stores, crafts shops and online.
 Details such as cupboard and door handles are perhaps more noticeable in the minimalist home, and have a greater impact.

 But that is what defines the Nordic design aesthetic and lifestyle: it’s not so much about how a room or a house looks – it’s about how it makes you feel.
 It’s the little details that make a big difference.
 We have nine more super tricks that most people don’t think of when making home improvements.

 Close the Gaps and Let the Eye Glide Rather than Stumble from Object to Object

-We use sealants for other purposes: see below at “before and after” images of two shelves – the first image taken immediately after they have been put up, showing gaps between the shelves and the uneven wall, the second image taken after sealant has covered the gaps, giving the space a neater, cleaner and more soothing appearance, a proper Scandi spring clean.
+We use sealants for other purposes: see below at “before and after” images of two shelves.
+The first image is taken just after they were fastened to the wall, showing showing gaps between the shelves and the uneven wall.
+The second image is taken after sealant has covered the gaps, giving the space a neater, cleaner and more soothing appearance, a proper Scandi spring clean.